krenalis/krenalis/doc/src/developers/connectors/database.md

 Close() error
 ```

-The `Close` method is invoked by Chichi when no calls to the connector instance's methods are in progress and no more will be made, so the connector can close any connections eventually opened with the DBMS.
+The `Close` method is invoked by Meergo when no calls to the connector instance's methods are in progress and no more will be made, so the connector can close any connections eventually opened with the DBMS.

 ### Columns method